-For this, several conditions must be met: (i) the expense must necessarily relate to the exercise of a professional activity; (ii) it must have been made or borne during the taxable period; (iii) it must have been made or done in order to acquire or retain taxable income; (iv) the amount must be justified by providing supporting documents.
+For this, several conditions must be met: (1) the expense must necessarily relate to the exercise of a professional activity; (2) it must have been made or borne during the taxable period; (3) it must have been made or done in order to acquire or retain taxable income; (4) the amount must be justified by providing supporting documents.

-If you follow an MBA course or LL.M. programme and you do this after you have already started working (after only a few months or even later on in your career), and it can be demonstrated that this is directly related to the further development of your career, the cost would normally meet the conditions of Article 49 BITC92.
-In principle this would not be the case if you did it right after graduating, in which case you have not yet earned any professional income.
+If you follow an MBA course or LL.M. program and you do this after you have already started working (after only a few months or even later on in your career), and it can be demonstrated that this is directly related to the further development of your career, the cost will normally meet the conditions of Article 49 BITC92.
+Basically, this would not be the case if you did it right after graduating, in which case you have not yet earned any professional income.

 The expenses qualifying as tax-deductible would not be limited to the tuition fees alone but could also include costs for study material (e.g. books and printing), laptop, company and intercampus visits, travel and accommodation costs.
 Direct study costs would include additional courses, compulsory literature, and study room expenses.
 Travel and transport costs can be deducted for trips between your place of residence and the training location (i.e. by car, bike, public transport, etc.).